 An RFP is currently being processed to select a vendor.
 Proposed implementation by 2019.

 The Alameda County Data Sharing Initiative provides the public with easy online access to records and information about County business and operations.
 The Initiative aims to enhance the County’s commitment to transparent government and to encourage civic engagement.

 ITD continues to support the initiative by maintaining the County's data sharing website and by hosting community hackathons.

 The Alameda County Information Technology Department (ITD) developed the IMPROVE application for the Assessor’s Office, providing a comprehensive solution for tracking and assessing real property in Alameda County.
 Development of IMPROVE started in 1999.
 Since then, technology and industry standards have greatly evolved.
 In order to take advantage of the GIS, imaging, reporting technologies, reduce use of paper and increase the level of automation in the business process, IMPROVE is being converted from the current client-server PowerBuilder platform to the Microsoft .NET technology platform.
+New IMPROVE is web-based and was the first browser-based full-scale Assessor’s system in California.
 This will allow for greater flexibility in application development, maintenance and integration with other systems and technologies while increasing Assessor staff productivity, quality of data and services to the public.
-Concurrently, ITD is finishing migration of the Mainframe business and personal property legacy application, CUPS, to the IMPROVE.NET platform, with its first module live since July 2016 and the first production business and personal property assessment roll scheduled for June 2017.
+The team is currently working on upgrading the interface with Assessments Appeals Board and appeals case management module.

 Phase 4, which included integration of Court’s Odyssey system with the various case management systems of the County’s Criminal Justice Partners, was completed July 2016.
 Currently work is in progress on decommissioning the legacy mainframe systems.